LeYiAng/LeYiAng.github.io/about.md

 permalink: /about/
 ---

-Welcome!
-This is Leyiang.
-I hope that you can meet something helpful on my blog.
+### Welcome!

-Here is my email you may need someday:
+#### I'm Le Yiang, currently attending SSPU, majoring in Computer Science.
-` yiangforwork@gmail.com `
+#### I hope that you will meet something helpful on my blog, and if you have any problem, feel free to ask me(By the email below)!